Rushidave10/HCXA/README.md

 oracle.render()
 ```
 ![2D Example](./Figures/4dfigure.png)
+# Features
+In many real-world scenarios, a specific shape of reference coverage is desired.
+This can also be implemented using HCXA by providing the user-defined function during intialization of HCXA.
 ```python
 def reference_coverage(X):
     # for uniform distribution on a given shape the value range of the reference coverage is not important